wRothbard/birthstones/README.txt

 * changed to minetest_game's naming scheme for filenames and node/tool names (aliases added for backward compatibility)
 * componentized into separate lua files for each category of operations
 ### Things that will be kept the same:
 * birthstones:diamond will still be present for now (as opposed to becoming an alias for default:diamond), since the birthstones diamond texture looks cool.
-The display names for all of the items will say "White Diamond".
+The display names for all of the items will say "White Diamond". (planned: recipe to make it into regular diamond)
+* No shields & armor (planned as separate mod: birthstones_3d_armor)
+* No arrows (planned as separate mod: birthstones_throwing)

 ## Changes in expertmm fork:
 '!' is for bugs in 2012 version that are fixed (as opposed to features that were changed/added) in this fork
+* (2017-02-11) Add recipe to create default:diamond from dye:blue + birthstones:diamond just in case other mods (like technic) need diamonds for things
 * (2017-02-11) Add crafting recipe to convert block back into 9 gems
 * (2017-02-11) Add Swords & Shovels
 * (2017-02-11) Componentize into separate lua files for each category of operations